kixelated/moq-rs/README.md

 This repository contains a few crates:

--   **moq-relay**: A relay server, accepting content from publishers and fanning it out to subscribers.
+-   **moq-relay**: Accepting content from publishers and serves it to any subscribers.
--   **moq-pub**: A publish client, accepting media from stdin (ex. via ffmpeg) and sending it to a remote server.
+-   **moq-pub**: Publishes fMP4 broadcasts.
--   **moq-transport**: An async implementation of the underlying MoQ protocol.
+-   **moq-transport**: An implementation of the underlying MoQ protocol.
 -   **moq-api**: A HTTP API server that stores the origin for each broadcast, backed by redis.
+-   **moq-dir**: Aggregates announcements, used to discover broadcasts.
 -   **moq-clock**: A dumb clock client/server just to prove MoQ is more than media.

 There's currently no way to view media with this repo; you'll need to use [moq-js](https://github.com/kixelated/moq-js) for that.
+A hosted version is available at [quic.video](https://quic.video) and accepts the `?host=localhost:4443` query parameter.

-## Development
+# Development

 Launch a basic cluster, including provisioning certs and deploying root certificates: